Complete Tennessee Caves Guide

 Bell Witch Cave

-The Bell Witch site is a historic site in Adams, Tennessee, about a 40 minute drive from Nashville.
-It's nestled in the beautiful Tennessee hills and farm land.
+The Bell Witch site is a historic site in Adams, Tennessee, about a 40-minute drive from Nashville.
+It's nestled in the beautiful Tennessee hills and farmland.
 You'll really like the drive and peacefulness of the area.

-The story of the Bell Witch is creepy. it's the story of John Bell's youngest daughter who was tortured by the witch for several years.
+The story of the Bell Witch is creepy. it's the story of John Bell's youngest daughter, who was tortured by the witch for several years.
 She was believed to be the spirit of Kate Batts, an unfriendly neighbor of John Bell.

 The Bell Witch Cave tour is about 40 minutes long.
 The guided tour takes you through the cave that was owned by John Bell.